Apollo

 Nanga Mill, Lane Pool Reserve

-Price: $11 per adult per night and $3 per child.
+Price: $15 per adult per night (standard/no concession), $10 concession adult and $5 per child (6–15).

 Osprey Bay, Cape Range National Park

-Price: from $11 per adult per night
+Price: from $15 per adult per night (plus park entry fee per vehicle)

-Potters Gorge, Wellington National Park
+Potters Gorge Campground, Wellington National Park

 Stockton Lake, Collie